TJHeaton/carbondate/README.md

   to summed probability distributions)
 - Variable Rate Poisson Process Estimation (a linked approach)

-.
-It is based on the original functions available [here](https://github.com/TJHeaton/NonparametricCalibration) which were used for “Non-parametric calibration of multiple related radiocarbon determinations and their calendar age summarisation”
+It is based partly on the original functions available [here](https://github.com/TJHeaton/NonparametricCalibration) which were used for “Non-parametric calibration of multiple related radiocarbon determinations and their calendar age summarisation”